daguttt/web-scrapper-rails/README.md

 - Question asked: **"What is the difference between `after_create` and `after_save` callbacks in ActiveRecord?"**
     - My answer was: `after_create` is executed after an object instance is created in memory (***not necessarily persisted***), while `after_save` is executed after the object instance is persisted (created or updated in DB).
 - Correction: I was wrong about `after_create` callback.
-It is executed after the object instance is only created in DB (**not when model is updated**).
+It is executed after the model instance is only created in DB (**not when it's updated**).
 Callbacks are meant to be executed in ActiveRecord operations and creating a model instance using `new` doesn't trigger callbacks.

 ## Local Dev Setup